d0tTino/d0tTino/README.md

 ## Telemetry and Metrics

-When invoked with the `--analytics` flag, `ai-do` sends a small JSON payload to the URL specified by `EVENTS_URL`.
+When invoked with the [`--analytics`](scripts/ai_do.py#L20-L24) flag, `ai-do` sends a small JSON payload to the URL specified by `EVENTS_URL`.
+If `EVENTS_TOKEN` is set, its value is included as both an `apikey` and `Authorization: Bearer` header.
 These events record whether a command sequence completed successfully and can be aggregated per user.
 Summing successful executions for each developer over a calendar week yields the “successful automated tasks per active developer per week” metric.
 This telemetry helps track how effectively the automation tooling is being adopted and highlights trends in task reliability.

 ## Privacy